jimhigson/oboe.js-dissertation/markdown/3_Background.md

 language.
 For the graduate tackling JSON parsing the task is simpler still, being expressible as fifteen context free grammars.

-Whereas XML's design can be traced to document formats, JSON's lineage is in a programming language.
+Whereas XML's markup can be traced to document formats, JSON's lineage is in a programming language.
 From these roots it isn't surprising that JSON maps more directly to the metamodel that most programmers think in.
 XML parsers produce Elements, Text, Attributes, ProcessingInstruction